inconceivableza/social-app/docs/build.md

 ### Configuring Statsig

-By default Statsig will report to the Bluesky servers with the appropriate client key.
+By default Statsig will report to the Foodios servers with the appropriate client key.

 You can override this by setting `EXPO_PUBLIC_STATSIG_CLIENT_KEY` and `EXPO_PUBLIC_STATSIG_API_URL` in `.env`.